-People say the Switch has the best library a Nintendo platform has had in years.
-Here’s our picks of the best Switch games.
+People say the Switch already has the best library a Nintendo platform has had in years.
+Here are our picks of the best Switch games.

 Everything you could want for the Switch is represented on this list, from Nintendo’s big hitters down to innovative indie games, third party gems and even some of the late ports that stand out as impressive on the Switch.

 The list has been selected by the mad men and women behind VG247, and we’ll be updating it periodically as new games arrive that we feel are worth adding, or as we discover more that are worth adding.
 If you’ve got thoughts on missing games, drop them in the comments – we’ll consider your arguments.